 There are ways that everyone can prepare for disasters that can reduce the impact on your home, family, friends, pets and you.
-The Redland City LDMG has selected the Emergency REDiPlan produced by the Australian Red Cross, a members of the Redland City LDMG as the document to inform Redland City residents on emergency preparedness.
+The Redland City LDMG has selected the Emergency REDiPlan produced by the Australian Red Cross, a member of the Redland City LDMG, as the document to inform Redland City residents on emergency preparedness.
 This plan reflects some of the content contained within the Emergency REDiPlan.

 Consider the hazards that could affect your home and your neighbourhood.

-Depending on where you live, there may be some obvious ones like bushfires or severe storms, storm surge if you live close to Moreton Bay.
+Depending on where you live, there may be some obvious ones like bushfires or severe storms, or storm surge if you live close to Moreton Bay.
 Remember, flash flooding and storm damage can occur almost anywhere.